Managing Director, Brogibro Safaris & Events Management Limited

 Kenyan SheTrades in the Commonwealth member in the tourism sector

-I manage Brogibro Safaris & Event Management Ltd., a tour operator company that provides top quality services to tourists, travellers, and all corporate and individual clients both from within and outside Kenya.
+I manage Brogibro Safaris & Event Management Ltd., a tour operator company that provides top quality services to tourists, travelers, and all corporate and individual clients both from within and outside Kenya.
 The biggest motivator that drove me to establish my company in 2nd January, 2005 was the passion I had for the tourism industry and events management.
 I feel very passionate about any project at hand and the dedication and the outcome brings me joy and fulfilment.

-Keeping my business going has been quite challenging considering women are overlooked the world over and Kenya is not of any exception.
+Keeping my business going has been quite challenging considering women are overlooked upon the world over and Kenya is not of any exception.
 Acquiring funds has been a major barrier ever since I launched my business.
 Securing a loan from any investor is a major setback at all times.
 It has been difficult to provide the collateral required such as property, as I do not solely own my properties.

-The SheTrades in the Commonwealth Programme has been very beneficial for my company, and I cannot even begin to describe the great support I have received from the Programme since April 2018.
+The SheTrades in the Commonwealth Program has been very beneficial for my company, and I cannot even begin to describe the great support I have received from the Program since April 2018.
 Due to SheTrades support I was able to exhibit in 2 renown international trade fairs in 2018 (WTM Africa and London), and I will soon be attending ITB Berlin 2019 in March.
 The company has benefitted the most from the exposure and the kind of clients we have accessed from the international trade fairs.

-Following all these achievements due to SheTrades support, Brogibro Safaris & Events Management Ltd. has been able to contribute greatly towards the project – Return Back to Community, which we established in 2016 in Rusinga Island.
+Following all these achievements due to SheTrades support, Brogibro Safaris & Events Management Ltd. has been able to contribute greatly towards the project – Return Back to Community, which we established in 2016 in Rusinga Island where Brogibro operates.
 Once we establish fully in this aria, we shall then move to Uhanga in Siaya County.
 We work with widows and orphans and for sustainability, and from the amount that we receive from the trips we offer to the widows in terms of soft loans at a rate of 2% per month.
 The main aims of the loans is to empower the women economically so that they can start small businesses to help them take their children to school and also be able to put food on the table.